Preparing El Salvador for (international) climate finance: development of a monitoring, reporting, and verification (MRV) system

 Between February and June of 2018, Trinomics (lead), together with Gauss International, is preparing a proposal for a national monitoring, reporting, and verification (MRV) system of climate finance to the El Salvadorian government.
 This project is a direct follow-up to, and is thematically a part of, the assignment to draft the ‘National Approach and Architecture for Climate Finance in El Salvador’, which was delivered by Trinomics in April 2018.

-The three key objectives of the project are:
+The three key objectives of the project were:

 - Status quo analysis and initial diagnostic: establishment of an MRV baseline for climate finance;